Christine de Pizan: Works

 In City of Ladies Christine deliberated on the debate of whether the virtues of men and women differ, a frequently debated topic in late medieval Europe, particularly in the context of Aristotelian virtue ethics and his views on women.
 Christine repeatedly used the theological argument that men and women are created in God's image and both have souls capable of embracing God's goodness.
 Among the inhabitants of the City of Ladies are female saints, women from the Old Testament and virtuous women from the pagan antiquity as portrayed by Giovanni Boccaccio.
+Within her allegorical city of illustrious ladies, she reimagines the mythological figure, Medusa.
+Christine de Pizan's Medusa, in stark contrast to the typical portrayal in classical texts, is not a monstrous and deadly creature, but a woman deserving of safety from male harm.
+De Pizan is the first to provide a feminist revisionist perspective of the ancient myth.

 In The Treasure of the City of Ladies Christine addressed the "community" of women with the stated objective of instructing them on the means of achieving virtue.
-She took the position that all women were capable of humility, diligence and moral rectitude, and that duly educated all women could become worthy residents of the imaginary City of Ladies.
+She took the position that all women were capable of humility, diligence and moral rectitude, and that duly educated women could become worthy residents of the imaginary City of Ladies.
 Drawing on her own life, Christine advised women on how to navigate the perils of early 15th-century French society.
+She was a strong advocate of education for women, having said "If it were customary to send little girls to school and to teach them the same subjects as are taught boys, they would learn just as fully and would understand the subtleties of all arts and sciences".
 With reference to Augustine of Hippo and other saints Christine offered advice on how the noble lady could achieve the love of God.
 Christine speaks through the allegorical figures of God's daughters – Reason, Rectitude and Justice – who represent the Three Virtues most important to women's success.
 Through secular examples of these three virtues, Christine urged women to discover meaning and achieve worthy acts in their lives.
 Christine argued that women's success depends on their ability to manage and mediate by speaking and writing effectively.

 Christine specifically sought out other women to collaborate in the creation of her work.
 She makes special mention of a manuscript illustrator we know only as Anastasia, whom she described as the most talented of her day.